Mexico Volcanoes Frequently Asked Questions

 What skills do I need?

-Prior knowledge of ice ax arrest, 10 and 12 pt. cramponing and rope team travel are REQUIRED.
-Everyone must have these REQUIRED climbing skills.
+Prior knowledge of ice axe arrest, cramponing and rope team travel are REQUIRED.
+Everyone needs to be familiar with these basic climbing skills.

 Is a visa required?

 The procedure for entering Mexico is very simple.
 You MUST have a tourist card (obtainable from the airlines) and a passport.
 Upon arrival, you will be asked to show both your tourist card and passport so be sure to have both handy upon your arrival in Mexico.
 I also suggest you bring an extra copy of the front pages of your passport in case of loss, along with a couple of extra passport photos.

 How do I get there?